richwill28/nus-cheatsheets/CS2106/README.md

 ## CS2106 Introduction to Operating Systems

-**AY21/22 SEM 1, taught by Prof. Li Jialin & Prof. Cristina Carbunaru.**
+**AY21/22 SEM 1, taught by Prof. Li Jialin & Prof. Cristina Carbunaru**

 This module introduces the basic concepts in operating systems and links it with contemporary operating systems (e.g. Unix/Linux and Windows).